rapidsai/spark-examples/docs/databricks.md

 Prerequisites
 -------------
 * Apache Spark 2.4+ running in DataBricks Runtime 5.3 or 5.4 ML with GPU hardware.
 Make sure it matches requirements below.
 Use nodes with 1 GPU each.
+We currently don't support nodes with multiple GPUs.
 * Hardware Requirements
   * NVIDIA Pascal™ GPU architecture or better
   * Multi-node clusters with homogenous GPU configuration